texasdave2/chatroom/README.md

 ### Demo Deployment

 The code in this repo is for a demo deployment of a small agentic real-time chatroom using Docker.
-The demo utilizes much of the same core technologies as you would find in the production version such as FastAPI, [Socket.io](http://socket.io), Redis, and LLM agents.
+The demo utilizes much of the same core technologies as you would find in a production version such as FastAPI, [Socket.io](http://socket.io), Redis, and LLM agents.
 For more information on launching the demo version, please see the instructions below.

-**Demo Deployment Features**

-  - **Real-Time Messaging**: Users can join and participate in various chatrooms with messages appearing instantly.
-  - **In-chat LLM Assistant**: simply type `@assistant` and your query to access the LLM directly in the chat.
-  - **Persistent Chatrooms**: Chatrooms are stored in Redis, allowing them to persist even after all users have left.
-  - **Live Admin Panel**: A dedicated admin interface that provides real-time insights into the chat network.
-  - **Live Metrics**: Displays the total number of chatrooms and the total number of connected users.
-  - **Mood Analysis Agent**: Analyzes each message for sentiment and provides a count of "happy," "sad," and "neutral" messages per chatroom.
-  - **Safety Analysis Agent**: Classifies messages as "safe" or "unsafe," providing a crucial moderation tool.
-  - **Admin Broadcast**: Allows an administrator to send a message to every chatroom simultaneously.

 ### System Requirements: